mrmoxon/mrmoxon.github.io/_posts/2022-06-30-war-on-death.md

 date:   2022-06-30 18:39:31 +0000
 categories: longevity
 study: false
+mini: false
+description: "Exploring the history of longevity in mythology, Death 1.0 and 2.0, 'The Spinning Vinyl' of aging, 'hypercentinarians', and how we hope to eliminate non-communicable disease."
 ---

 Technology will give us the Fountain of Youth.
-In this essay I explore the history of longevity in mythology, how we can categorise death by its two eras, "The Spinning Vinyl" of aging, "hypercentinarians", and how we hope to eliminate non-communicable disease.
+Exploring the history of longevity in mythology, how we can categorise death by its two eras, "The Spinning Vinyl" of aging, "hypercentinarians", and how we hope to eliminate non-communicable disease.

 This is part of my "cyborging" series where I look at the relationship humans have with technology and the inevitable transhuman lifestyle of future generations.
 Pursuing human-computer symbiosis will enable us to live forever, enhance our senses and quality of life, and give us existential relevance as carbon-based organisms in the age of silicon superintelligence.